Alyssa-CG/Module5-PyBer_Analysis/README.md

 ### Technical Analysis

 The aforementioned factors were all analysed using Python 3.7.8 (including the matplotlib, pandas, NumPy and SciPy libraries) in a Jupyter Notebook 6.0.3 environment.
-These tools were used to generate summary statistics, dataframes and a variety of charts to more easily summarise and visualise the trends in the data and ([code available here](https://github.com/Alyssa-CG/Module5-PyBer_Analysis/blob/master/PyBer_Challenge.ipynb)).
+These tools were used to generate summary statistics, dataframes and a variety of charts to more easily summarise and visualise the trends in the data ([code available here](https://github.com/Alyssa-CG/Module5-PyBer_Analysis/blob/master/PyBer_Challenge.ipynb)).

 ### Results and Summary